 - Develop disclosures for affected customers.

 To date the federal regulatory agencies have not issued supervisory guidance on this topic.
-The web site of the ARRC is an excellent source of the latest information on developments.
+The ARRC is an excellent source of the latest information on developments.
 Additionally, the Federal Financial Institutions Examination Council (FFIEC) hosted an industry webinar in December that provides background information.
 Register to view the archived presentation.

 If you have any questions please contact Senior Deputy Commissioner Jay Bienvenu at 617-956-1535.